Eumaeus/courses/GreekNT.md

 Pick a topic by Monday, March 17.
 These will be due Friday, May 2.

+By Friday, March 21, give me the passage you are interested in working on, so I can prepare the data!

 [^ws]: I will conduct a couple of workshops showing how this is done.
 This is an experiment toward future work on these texts.

 [^rs]: It might make sense for a pair of collaborators to join forces and do a syntactic treebank and an alignment.

+## Reading Schedule

+- We will read through _Genesis_ 10.29 (the end of Noah's story).
+- We will read _Exodus_ 20-21 (the first part of the Law).
+- We will read 1 Corinthians 12-13 (Paul on gifts, variety, and love).

 ## Final Exam